MicrosoftDocs/power-automate-docs/articles/teams/send-a-message-in-teams.md

 ![Message in Teams group chat from the Flow bot](../media/post-a-message/flow-bot-group-chat-teams.png)

->[!IMPORTANT]
+> [!IMPORTANT]
->By default Teams only lists the 50 most recent **named** group chats in the drop down.
+> By default Teams only lists the 50 most recent **named** group chats in the drop down.
 If you want to send a message to a new group chat use the option below.

-## Create a new group chat and post a message to it as the Flow bot
+## Create a new group chat and post a message to it as the flow bot

 The **Post message in a chat or channel** action can be combined with the **Create a chat** action to create a new group chat and post a message to it.
 This is useful in scenarios where a chat might not already exist for this topic and one needs to be greated.